penninesoaringclub/newsletter/content/posts/2024-02/index.md

 # Welcome Everyone

 Here it is.
 Issue one.
-Simon Scott appealed for a newsletter editor at the AGM, I put my hand up and now, As the search starts for interesting things to write about, I think we can all agree that the lesson here is never to speak up at an AGM.
+Simon Scott appealed for a newsletter editor at the AGM, I put my hand up and now, as the search starts for interesting things to write about, I think we can all agree that the lesson here is never to put your hand up at an AGM.

 We should be able to rustle up enough stories for a monthly news bulletin, at least through the flying season when we're all out on the hills.
 We'll round up XC and safety news, check dates for your diary and say hi to any new members but your newsletter needs you.
 Had a great day out?
 Let's see some pictures.
 Smashed your personal best?
 Let's hear about it.
 This is the place to tell us all what you did and how much fun you had doing it, or if you've embarrassed yourself, for somebody else to send in the photos of your glider in the Parlick landing field tree.

 You don't have to write loads, a couple of paragraphs and a photo or two is perfect.
 Send anything you'd like to see included to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk).

-Neil.
+Neil

 ---